 - The delivery firm UPS recorded a 50% increase in home deliveries of flowers on Valentine’s Day in 2021 compared to its figures for 2020.
 This was quite clearly a reaction by consumers to the restrictions of the Covid-19 pandemic.

 - In the UK, only 31% of Valentine’s Day consumers intended to buy flowers as gifts for people in 2021 according to a survey by YouGov UK.
 That’s a sharp drop from the 46% recorded in 2020.
-However, a survey of florists in the UK by the British Florist Association found that nearly 70% of florists experienced an increase in online orders compared to 2020.
+However, a survey of florists in the UK by the British Florist Association found that nearly 70% of florists experienced an increase in online orders compared to 2020, as well as increases in orders for British native flowers.

 - Roses were once again the most popular Valentine’s Day flower in many areas.
 Estimates put the total number of roses that are produced specifically for Valentine’s Day at over 250 million.
 In a survey by the Society of American Florists, 84% of their polls mentioned roses.
 Red roses were the most popular, mentioned by 69% of the survey.
 Here’s a breakdown of the most popular rose colors for Valentine’s Day: